chaojin101/chaojin101/_posts/Computer-Network-CS144/2022-07-08-CS144-Packet-Switching.md

 ![pipeline-packets.png](\assets\img\post\CS144\packet-switch-note\pipeline-packets.png)

-- Pipeline.
+> Digestion: **Pipeline**.
 We break messages into packets because it lets us pipeline the transfer, and reduce end to end delay.
+{: .prompt-tip}

 ---